 North Carolina has relatively low property taxes.
-The state’s average effective property tax rate is 1.05%.
-This means that on average homeowners can expect to pay about $1,050 annually for every $100,000 in home value.
+The state’s average effective property tax rate is 0.86%.
+This means that, on average, homeowners can expect to pay about $860 annually for every $100,000 in home value.

-Low property taxes are one reason housing costs in North Carolina are 4% lower than the national average.
-That also contributes to North Carolina’s low cost of living.
-When including things like transportation and food, the cost of living in North Carolina is 1.7% below the national average.
+Low property taxes are one reason housing costs in North Carolina are below national averages.
+That also contributes to North Carolina’s generally low cost of living.

 What is the North Carolina low-income homestead exclusion?

-Older homeowners (age 65 and older) with household income of no more than $29,600 can claim the North Carolina low-income homestead exclusion.
+Homeowners who are at least 65 with a household income of no more than $31,000 can claim the North Carolina low-income homestead exclusion.
 The exclusion is subtracted from taxable value and is equal to either $25,000 or 50% of taxable value, whichever is greater.
 For eligible seniors, this can mean hundreds in property tax savings every year.

-Senior homeowners whose income is no more than $44,400 may also qualify for a property tax deferral via the Circuit Breaker Tax Deferment Program.
-This does not reduce property taxes but defers payment of taxes owed until a later time, typically when the home is sold.
+Senior homeowners whose income is no more than $45,300 may also qualify for a property tax deferral via the Circuit Breaker Tax Deferment Program.
+This does not reduce property taxes, but instead defers payment of taxes owed until a later time, typically when the home is sold.

 How high are sales taxes in North Carolina?

-North Carolina’s total state and average local sales tax rate is 6.9%.
-This ranks as the 24th highest in the nation.
-In other words, it is close to average.
+North Carolina’s total state and average local sales tax rate is 6.97%.
+This ranks 25th in the nation, meaning it's very close to average.
 In most counties, the total rate is either 6.75% or 7%.
-The exceptions are Durham County and Orange County, where the rate is 7.5%.
+The exceptions are Durham County and Orange County, where the rate is 7.50%.